Lewis & Clark offers multiple ways for students, faculty, and staff to engage with violence prevention on our campus

 - Faculty and staff who work directly with students are highly encouraged to attend one of the workshops.
 Participants will leave with an understanding of their role as a responsible employee and resources for supporting students.

-- To attend a Dynamics of Violence training keep an eye on The Source, or email Melissa Osmond (email@example.com) to schedule a training for your department or office.
+To attend a Dynamics of Violence training keep an eye on The Source, or email Melissa Osmond (email@example.com) to schedule a training for your department or office.
+Open registration for Fall 2021 is here.

 Sexual Assault Prevention Modules through EVERFI